 Partner organisations with great resources

 There are lots of other organisations who are just as passionate as we are about STEM and want to encourage children of all ages to get involved, and for older children to think about the possibilities that a career in STEM can offer.

 Here are some places that you might like to visit:

 Please remember – follow the e-safety rules that you have been taught at school, and at home by your parents/carers.
 Why not explore together so that you can talk about what you find?

 - The Royal Aeronautical Society - Lockdown Learning: online space classes for pre-school, primary and secondary students

 - The Institution of Mechanical Engineers - STEM activities at home

 - The Royal Academy of Engineering - STEM at home They also have two great sites for older students with inspiration for skills and careers:

 Do you have a question?

-Do you have a question to put to one of our experts from the videos on this page?
+Do you have a question to put to one of our experts?
 Do you want to know more about what we do and how it affects you?
 Are you curious about a STEM topic?